-Pyke House is our girls’ and juniors boarding house and is located in the historic town of Battle while Clyde House, for our senior boys, is on the outskirts of Hastings, a famous seaside town.
+Pyke House is our girls’ and juniors’ boarding house and is located in the historic town of Battle while Clyde House, for our senior boys, is on the outskirts of Hastings, a famous seaside town.
 Both are within easy reach of the Prep and Senior schools and our boarders enjoy the separation between school and house as it allows them to follow a similar routine to day students.

 Each house has a traditional English style, with all modern home comforts, spacious common rooms and large gardens to keep everyone entertained.
 Both Clyde House and Pyke House have their own unique atmosphere, carefully developed by the house parents.
-This allows us to meet the individual needs of every student, while offering high standards of care and professionalism.
+This allows us to meet the individual needs of every student, while offering high standards of professionalism.

-We consider boarding life to be an important part of the whole educational experience and it is on the weekends that the two boarding houses come into their own.
+Boarding life is an important part of the whole educational experience but it is really on the weekends that the two boarding houses come into their own.
 We put on a varied programme of visits and activities to suit all ages and interests.
-We sometimes run three trips on the same day so that our students can choose the activity which appeals to them most.
-Favourite activities of our current boarders include: bowling, cinema trips, Laser-Quest, ice skating, Go Ape forest climbing centre, gardening, zip wire, visits to local museums such as the Observatory Science Centre in Hertsmonceux.
+We sometimes run three trips on the same day so that our students can choose the activity which appeals to them the most.
+Favourite activities include bowling, cinema trips, Laser-Quest, ice skating, ‘Go Ape’ tree climbing, gardening, zip wire activities and visits to London and local museums such as the Observatory Science Centre in Hertsmonceux.

 Both boarding houses are close to mainline train stations with fast trains to London meaning that trips to the city’s top cultural attractions, such as the National Gallery, London Eye and Buckingham Palace, are always popular.

 An important part of boarding is gaining independence.
 Year 12 and 13 boarders are also able to visit London on their own, whilst local towns such as Battle and Hastings are enjoyed by students in younger years, always with the prior agreement of parents.